momonala/Facebook-Eraser/readme.md

 #### What this doesn't do:
 - Permanely delete data from Facebook servers
-- Delete posts, photos or videos, Messenger data
-     - too much variety with button types
+- Delete posts, photos or videos, Messenger data -- too much variety with button types
 - Completely stop Facebook from tracking you
-     - watch out for cookies and trackers
 - Sends any data to me or anyone else

-# Installation and Useage
+# Installation and Usage
 - [Download a copy of your Facebook data](https://www.facebook.com/help/212802592074644?helpref=faq_content) (optional)
 - Install Python 3.X (Anaconda ideally)
 - Run `pip install -r requirements.txt`